 Employees are responsible for paying the general fee, as well as any other fees associated with specific courses.

-An employee’s spouse and biological or legally adopted children who are claimed as tax dependents are eligible for tuition remission.
+An employee’s spouse and biological or legally adopted children must be claimed as tax dependents in order to be eligible for tuition remission.
 The HR department reserves the right to ask for redacted copies of tax forms to confirm eligibility.
 All students must meet normal admission requirements and filing deadlines.
 Tuition remission is available only for courses taken on the University's campus and for which tuition charges are billed by the Bursar.
 Non-credit Continuing Studies courses, study abroad, and other credit work at locations away from the main campus are not covered by the tuition remission program.
 Charges for the application fee, the general fee, the health and wellness fee, room & board, as well as other fees and costs associated with being a student at the University are not covered by the tuition remission program.

 For spouses and dependent children of employees who were employed by Villanova prior to August 30, 1999: Effective with the beginning of the next semester or summer session following the completion of three years of service, eligible spouses and dependent children are provided full tuition remission for courses taken at Villanova.